giuseppenovielli/MvvmCrud/README.md

 Clone this repository and check app's example.

-It use the follow endpoint https://jsonplaceholder.typicode.com/ to test functionality.
+App's example use the follow endpoint https://jsonplaceholder.typicode.com/ to test functionality.

 ## WANTED